Field flow fractionation: Asymmetric flow

 Asymmetric flow FFF (AF4), on the other hand, has only one semi-permeable membrane on the bottom wall of the channel.
 The cross flow is, therefore, created by the carrier liquid exiting the bottom of the channel.
 This offers an extremely gentle separation and an “ultra-broad” separation range.
 The majority of FFF instruments in use are AF4 systems.
 Main applications are in pharmaceutical research and development for proteins, virus and virus-like particles, and liposomes.
+AF4 has also been combined with immunoaffinity monolith chromatography for the analysis of plasma-derived extracellular vesicles.
+CD61-positive platelet-derived vesicles have been isolated using an anti-CD61 monolithic disk and size-fractionated by AF4 coupled with multi-angle and dynamic light-scattering detection.
+An automated online immunoaffinity chromatography–AF4 system was later used to isolate and fractionate both CD61-positive platelet-derived vesicles and CD9-positive vesicles into size-based subpopulations.
+The resulting EV fractions were further characterized by Raman spectroscopy and comprehensive two-dimensional gas chromatography.
+Related AF4 fractionated EV subpopulations were also used in quartz crystal microbalance studies of antibody and ICAM-1 binding.

 AF4 can be applied in aqueous and organic solvents, therefore also organic polymers can be separated by this technique.

-High Temperature Asymmetric Flow Field-Flow Fractionation is available for the separation of high and ultra-high molar mass polymers soluble at temperatures above 150 C.
+High temperature asymmetric flow field-flow fractionation is available for the separation of high and ultra-high molar mass polymers soluble at temperatures above 150 C.

 Thermal

 Thermal FFF, as the name suggests, establishes a separation force by applying a temperature gradient to the channel.
 The top channel wall is heated and the bottom wall is cooled driving polymers and particles towards the cold wall by thermal diffusion.
 Thermal FFF was developed as a technique for separating synthetic polymers in organic solvents.
 Thermal FFF is unique amongst FFF techniques in that it can separate macromolecules by both molar mass and chemical composition, allowing for the separation of polymer fractions with the same molecular weight.
 Today this technique is ideally suited for the characterization of polymers, gels and nanoparticles.

-One of the major advantage of Thermal FFF is the simple and very well defined dimensions of the separation channel, which makes the inter-lab or inter-instrument Universal Calibration possible because the Thermal FFF calibration constants closely describe the ratio of ordinary (molecular) diffusion coefficient D to thermal diffusion coefficient (or, thermophoretic mobility) D_{T} which are only polymer dependent.
-The ThFFF Universal Calibration is, therefore, instrument and lab transferable, while the well-known size exclusion chromatography Universal Calibration is polymer-transferable on the same instrument only.
+One of the major advantage of thermal FFF is the simple and very well defined dimensions of the separation channel, which makes the inter-lab or inter-instrument universal calibration possible because the thermal FFF calibration constants closely describe the ratio of ordinary (molecular) diffusion coefficient D to thermal diffusion coefficient (or, thermophoretic mobility) D_{T} which are only polymer dependent.
+The ThFFF universal calibration is, therefore, instrument and lab transferable, while the well-known size exclusion chromatography universal calibration is polymer-transferable on the same instrument only.